 The Compensation Committee directly sets the base salary for the Chief Executive Officer.
 The Compensation Committee does so through an evaluation of the performance of the Chief Executive Officer.
 This process includes a formal survey by all of the Company's non-employee directors.
 The survey is conducted annually and augmented by informal communications from the Company's non-employee directors to the Compensation Committee.
 In addition, the Compensation Committee evaluates market compensation levels as set forth in the independent compensation consultant's most recent study and other relevant information.
+In light of the economic uncertainty resulting from the Covid-19 pandemic, the Compensation Committee decided to leave Mr. Nielsen's base salary for fiscal 2021 unchanged.
+The remaining Named Executive Officers (except for Mr. Peyovich who did not commence his employment until January 2021) received a 3.0% increase to their base salaries for, among other reasons, retention purposes.

-During the salary review in February and March 2019 for all Named Executive Officers below, except for Mr. Urness whose base salary was reviewed in June 2019, the Compensation Committee recommended, based on the factors described above, and the Board approved, the following base salaries for the Named Executive Officers:
+During the salary review in February and March 2020 for all Named Executive Officers below, except for Mr. Peyovich who commenced his employment with the Company on January 6, 2021, the Compensation Committee recommended, based on the factors described above, and the Board approved, the following base salaries for the Named Executive Officers:

-Named Executive Officer Fiscal 2020 Base Salary % Change From Prior Year
+Named Executive Officer iscal 2021 ase Salary % Change From Prior Year

-Steven E. Nielsen \$1,050,000 5.0%
+Steven E. Nielsen (1) \$ 1 ,050,000 0.0%

-H. Andrew DeFerrari \$ 520,000 5.1%
+H. Andrew DeFerrari (1) \$ 535,600 3.0%

-Timothy R. Estes \$ 750,000 7.1%
+Timothy R. Estes (1) \$ 772,500 3.0%

-Scott P. Horton \$ 375,000 2.7%
+Daniel S. Peyovich (2) \$ 625,000

-Ryan F. Urness \$ 445,000 4.7%
+Ryan F. Urness (1) \$ 458,350 3.0%